iay/mdq-server-docker/base/README.md

 * Pull the latest version of the Java library image.
 * Acquire the `.jar` artifact containing the web application bundled with an appropriate application container (usually Jetty).
-* Build the Docker image and tag it as `mdq-server-base`.
+* Build the Docker image and tag it as `iay/mdq-server-base`.